alexkychen/assignPOP/README.md

 - Allow to resample various sizes of training datasets (proportions or fixed numbers of individuals and proportions of loci)
 - Allow to choose from various proportions of training loci either randomly or based on locus *Fst* values
 - Provide several machine-learning classification algorithms, including LDA, SVM, naive Bayes, decision tree, and random forest, to build tunable predictive models.
-- Output results in publication-quality plots that can be edited using ggplot2 functions
+- Output results in publication-quality plots that can be modified using ggplot2 functions

 ## Install assignPOP
 You can install the package from CRAN or this Github respository.
 The lastest version should be on the Github, whereas the CRAN hosts the stable version.
 See the version number on the badges.